skyish242/Plogathon/plog-classification-service/README.md

 5. Start the web application and use a browser to test the server!

     If the default `/` endpoint has been enabled for testing, simply enter the classifier server's address on a browser to test the system.
+A demo of the OMT classifier deployed using Flask is available [here](https://youtu.be/1y3OX_k8ERI).

 #### Flask (Local Installation)
 1. Install all necessary programs and libraries (`Python` and `Pip`)